STUDENT MEMBER

 Aspiring to be a Professional Geoscientist?

 If you wish to be qualified to practice geoscience in Ontario and elsewhere in Canada, start early!
 Become a student member of PGO.
 Get advice from PGO staff on which courses are necessary to meet PGO’s knowledge requirements.
-Enjoy the benefits of networking with Professional Geoscientists, the PGO Mentoring Program, and staying up-to-date with the geoscience field and related industries by subscribing to our weekly e-newsletter, Field Notes.
+Enjoy the benefits of learning from Professional Geoscientists through our outreach at universities across Ontario and staying up-to-date with the geoscience field and related industries by subscribing to our weekly e-newsletter, Field Notes.
 To find out more about our networking events, please click on PGO Events.

 Six Steps to Becoming a P.Geo.